-According to data group HFR, there are more than 15,000 hedge funds managing about $3 trillion worth of assets worldwide.
+According to data group HFR, over 15,000 hedge funds are managing about $3 trillion worth of assets across the world.
 Most of them are located in and around New York City.
 Unlike banks and other financial institutions, hedge funds don’t attract much regulatory scrutiny even though they manage trillions of dollars worth of assets.
-Here we take a look at the top 10 biggest hedge funds in the world and how much money they manage.
+Here we take a look at the top 10 most significant funds in the world and how much money they manage.

 Hedge funds are notoriously secretive.
 Unless you are rich, you can’t invest in them because their minimum investment is $500,000 or higher.
-Hedge funds charge ridiculously high fees – typically 2% of assets under management and 20% of gains.
+Most firms charge high fees – typically 2% of assets under management and 20% of gains.

-For the uninitiated, hedge funds are investment funds that aim to generate positive returns for their investors in both bull and bear markets.
+For the uninitiated, hedge funds are asset management vehicles that aim to generate positive returns for their investors in both bull and bear markets.
 They design their strategies to protect your portfolio from market uncertainties.
-They employ both long and short strategies, and invest across stocks, bonds, gold, derivatives, currencies, and commodities.
+They employ both long and short positions and invest across stocks, bonds, gold, derivatives, currencies, and commodities.
 In recent years, they have been using complex algorithms and analytical practices to generate alpha.

-These are the ten biggest hedge funds on the planet.
+These are the ten most significant hedge funds on the planet.
 The ranking is based on data from Pensions & Investments and ADV Ratings.
 Many of them also manage public funds and employ non-hedge fund strategies.
-For this ranking, we’ve considered only assets following hedge fund strategies.
+For this ranking, we’ve considered only assets following vehicles.

 10- Davidson Kempner Capital

 Headquartered in New York City, Davidson Kempner Capital Management has about $30.8 billion in assets under management as of June 2019.
-This hedge fund employs five strategies – long/short equity, distressed investments, merger arbitrage, convertible bonds arbitrage, and long/short credit.
-Davidson Kempner also has additional offices in London, Hong Kong, Dublin, and Philadelphia.
+This hedge fund employs five strategies – long/short (L/S) equity, distressed investments, merger arbitrage, convertible bonds arbitrage, and L/S credit.
+Davidson Kempner Capital Management also has additional offices in London, Hong Kong, Dublin, and Philadelphia.